NeuroFan/SystolicArray/README.md

 Steps:

-1. Generate random matrices and convert into ABFT matrices (row, column wise)
+1. Generate random matrices and convert into special form of interst (row, column wise)

 2. do matrix multiplication and extract all operations along with their inputs (add, mul)